nordicenergy/powerchain-maker-image/README.md

    4. Download `Constellation` executable and copy to image.
    5. Install Linux libraries.
 1. Tag docker image
-   * PowerChain maker follows below convention for naming docker image nordicenergy/powerchain-maker:`<powerchain-version>`_`<powerchain-maker-version>`
+   * Quourm maker follows below convention for naming docker image nordicenergy/powerchain-maker:`<powerchain-version>`_`<powerchain-maker-version>`

-   E.g. If PowerChain version is 2.0.2 and PowerChain Maker version is 2.1, the docker image tag by convension is **nordicenergy/powerchain-maker:2.0.2_6.2**
+   E.g. If PowerChain version is 2.0.2 and PowerChain Maker version is 2.1, the docker image tag by convension is **nordicenergy/powerchain-maker:2.0.2_2.1**

    * You can pass the name and tag of the docker image as the parameter to the `build_image.sh` script.

-   E.g. `build_image.sh powerchain-maker` or `build_image.sh powerchain-maker 2.0_2.6`
+   E.g. `build_image.sh my-powerchain-maker` or `build_image.sh my-powerchain-maker 1.0_2.0`

    * If you do not pass any parameters, `build_image.sh` will use the git branch for the PowerChain Maker part of the tag name.

-   E.g. If you are v2.0 branch, the generated image name will be **nordicenergy/powerchain-maker:2.0.2_2.6**
+   E.g. If you are v1.0 branch, the generated image name will be **nordicenergy/powerchain-maker:1.0.0_2.0**

    > Branches `development` and `master` are treated specially.